 - Responsible to assist with investigation, root cause analysis and corrective action implementation for product quality and product yield issues during product launch or during Engineering Qualification test.

 Qualifications and Experience:

-- Bachelor in Industrial Electrical Engineering with significant experience or equivalent combination of higher degree and experience.
+- Bachelor in Industrial Electrical Engineering or Electrical Engineering. –

-- Listed technical degree with strong experience (minimum 5 years) in manufacturing.
+- Strong experience (minimum 5 years) in manufacturing.
 Otherwise, a significant background is required in a technical assignment in a PWA or MCM manufacturing environment - including SMT Reflow line, Wave solder, SPI…

 - Norms : - IPC-610, IPC-620, IPC-600, IPC-2221

 Schlumberger is an equal employment opportunity employer.
 Qualified applicants are considered without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, status as a protected veteran or other characteristics protected by law.